ohata-toast/EasyMaker/en/console-guide.md

     - **Log management**: Logs generated during model evaluation can be stored in the NHN Cloud Log & Crash Search service.
         - For more information, see [Appendix > 2.
 How to use NHN Cloud Log & Crash Search service and check logs](./console-guide/#2-nhn-cloud-log-crash-search).

-> [Caution] When using NHN Cloud NAS
+!!! danger "Caution"
-Only NHN Cloud NAS created on the same project as AI EasyMaker is available to use.
+    - Only NHN Cloud NAS created on the same project as AI EasyMaker is available to use.

-> [Caution] Input data size:
-The size of the input data used to evaluate the model must be 20GB or less.
+    - The size of the input data used to evaluate the model must be 20GB or less.

-> [Caution] Number of classes in a classification model evaluation:
-The number of classes in a classification model evaluation must be 50 or fewer.
+    - The number of classes in a classification model evaluation must be 50 or fewer.

 <a id="model.evaluation.list"></a>